Who is the Pink Pimpernel?

 Those circumstances are not clear.

 Was the decision made after a round of golf, over cheap cigars & scribbled on the back of a small, paper napkin?
 Did the Pink Pimpernel play fair (ly)?
 Who else played-ball?
 Was the island an experiment; a means to an end?
 The flamingos had never bred there before, of course.
 Evolution & local experience provided the birds with the necessary expertise to understand the risks associated with the sedentary act of breeding.
 Nest-turrets, natural or artificial, have a fairly fixed address.
-Threats, even then, were numerous and none more obvious [to most] than the ease of access for biped & quadruped predators; predators favourably disposed to pickled flam-2-go.
+Threats, even then, were numerous and none more obvious [to most] than the ease of access for biped & quadruped predators; predators favourably disposed to pickled bird-2-go.

 Perhaps what the birds needed was to be watched but otherwise left well alone?